Jwmc999/GST/sequential/README.md

 # GST
-The Tensorflow implementation of "Sequential recommendation" part of "Autoregressive Decoder with Extracted Gap Sessions for Sequential/Session-based Recommendation", submitted for AAAI 23' Main Track.
+The Tensorflow implementation of "Sequential recommendation" part of "Autoregressive Decoder with Extracted Gap Sessions for Sequential/Session-based Recommendation".

 # Requirements
 - Tensorflow-gpu 2.4.0